kode4food/ale/docstring/take.md

 tags: ["sequence", "comprehension"]
 ---

-Will return a lazy sequence of either _count_ or fewer elements from the beginning of the provided sequence.
+Return a lazy sequence of either _count_ or fewer elements from the beginning of the provided sequence.
 If the source sequence is shorter than the requested count, the resulting sequence will be truncated.

 #### An Example